ArronJablonowski/get-gpoReport/README.md

 # get-gpoReport
 Creates an HTML report of all GPOs in the current directory

-Click cmd file to run.
+Double click cmd file to run.

 If you have access to a system but not the domain, place file in one of the many startup folders and wait for a domain user to login:
 - %appdata%\Microsoft\Windows\Start Menu\Programs\Startup\